tn-aixpa/faudit-taxonomy/README.md

 ```gh repo clone FluveFV/P1-SuggerimentoModificheTassonomia```
 - Then, use python to execute the individual script, i.e. :
 ```python SuggerimentiComuni.py```
-- Follow the instructions on the screen (which will be in Italian) to simulate an interaction by command line with data, ensuring to insert numerical values when explicitly requested.
+- Follow the instructions on the screen (which will be in Italian) to simulate an interaction by command line with data.
+I advise to also look at the commented code in the meantime, ensuring to insert numerical values when explicitly requested.
 Otherwise, ensure inserting categorical values when explicitly requested.

 ---